leahfilkin-myob/RefactoringKata/things-we-value/technical/security/managing-secrets.md

 * Share a secret with someone over Slack or Microsoft Teams.
     * Slack and Microsoft Teams are tools for communication in channels (both public and private).
 These channels can be searched and could be viewable to employees of those companies.
 * Send a secret via email.
-    * The emails for a user can still be accessed when they leave the company, so any secrets exposed could be used if they are not changed / revoked after a user leaves.
-Emails can also be forwarded without the original senders knowledge, which means your secret could be shared without you knowing.
+    * The emails for a user can still be accessed when they leave the company, so any secrets exposed could be used if they are not changed / revoked after a user leaves the company.
+Emails can also be forwarded without the original sender’s knowledge, which means your secret could be shared without you knowing.

 **What you should do:**

 * Add the secret to a 1Password vault shared with your team.
     * This allows anyone in your team to see the secret whenever they need to.
-1Password as a business is paid specifically for this service, so they incoperate an extra level of care to ensure their employees can't access secrets.
+1Password as a business is paid specifically for this service, so they incorporate an extra level of care to ensure their employees can't access secrets.

 * Add your secret to AWS SSM Parameter Store, if the secret is related to an app running in AWS.
-    * This allows anyone with access to that AWS account to pull the secret, and will require additional permissions for you app to pull from there.
+    * This allows anyone with access to that AWS account to pull the secret and will require additional permissions for your application to pull from there.
     * [See the AWS SSM Parameter Store example below.](#example--aws-ssm-parameter-store)

 * Share the secret directly with someone using PrivateBin ([helpme.myob.com has a document explaining this process](https://helpme.myob.com/hc/en-us/articles/360048854974)).

     * This allows a secret to be shared securely between two parties, where once a secret is viewed it can't be view again without creating a new message.
 This is used by HelpMe at helpme.myob.com to share secrets with internal MYOB employees when there is an issue with your computer.

 ## How do I expose a secret to my application?